 Sometimes you will find a hint in the company’s name when it comes to what branding characterization approach they have taken.
 However, it’s usually through their advertising that you will see it more clearly.
+Some companies also take an anthropological approach to branding.
 Business branding in itself is not hard, it’s the approach to make it eye-catching and appealing that is the hard part.
 If you get your characterization right, you can be sure your business branding campaign will be a true success no matter how you look at it.

 To give you a better understanding of what business branding characterization is, I found an infographic that outlines some of the most common characterizations.
 The infographic (design by Joanna Worthington) is called What Does Your Brand Stand For?, and it is a great visualization of some rather appealing ways to brand your business.

 Some of the world’s most successful brands have been hard at work on their profiling for many years, which has put them in a category of their own.
 We know them from their branding, and not so much for their actual products.
 We love what they stand for, and as a result, we like buying their stuff.
 That is exactly what branding is all about.
 You have to make sure people like what your product or service conveys.
 People have to be able to identify with the things you are trying to sell.
 If they do, that’s when you know you are doing your business branding the right way.